 How many calories are there?

 Brown sugar milk tea typically has 620 calories per 700ml.
-Although some people consider this drink healthier than a classic boba drink, the fresh milk and the large amount of sugar used makes this drink high in calories.
+Although some people consider this drink healthier than a classic boba drink, the fresh milk and the large amount of sugar used make this drink high in calories.
+If you're curious about more calories, have a look at the research we did on boba calories.

 Top Variations To Try